Termination of Employment

 Departing employees are asked to clear campus by completing an outprocessing form to ensure there are no outstanding obligations.
 In some cases Human Resources may coordinate this information gathering process.
 The outprocessing form also ensures that Human Resources and Payroll have a forwarding address (if appropriate).
 The completed form is normally turned in to Human Resources on the last day of work.

-Administrators are requested to give at least 20 working days notice of resignation, and staff employees are requested to give at least ten working days notice of resignation.
+Exempt staff members are requested to give at least 20 working days notice of resignation, and nonexempt staff members are requested to give at least ten working days notice of resignation.
 Introductory, training and temporary staff members need not give prior notice when terminating.
 The notice should be in writing to the employee’s supervisor with a signed copy to Human Resources, and include last day of work, and reason for resignation.
 It is from this data that the employee’s final paycheck is calculated.
 The termination date will be the employee’s last day actively worked.
 The employee cannot claim sick or vacation leave on their last day of employment.

 The university strives to maintain staffing levels and organizational structures that efficiently match the workload on campus.
 Changes may be necessary from time to time to ensure both effectiveness and efficiency.